Light Therapy: Why, When, and How to Use It

 Sometimes referred to as full spectrum fluorescent lighting (FSFL), these lights mimic the full electromagnetic spectrum of light.
 They come in a variety of sizes, intensities, and forms.

 Unfortunately, while FSFL can introduce a beautiful natural light atmosphere into the home, no studies have shown them to have a dramatic effect on human behavior or health.
-Since it requires a light emission of at least 1000 lux to treat SAD and other mood disorders, natural spectrum light bulbs tend to fall behind.
+Since it requires a light emission of at least 1000 lux to treat SAD, natural spectrum light bulbs tend to fall behind.

 On the positive side, natural spectrum lights offer a pleasant lighting experience that can allow better visual acuity and less tiredness throughout the home.
 For those without clinical depression, a full spectrum light can offer a boost when it comes to atmosphere.

 Use natural spectrum light bulbs to improve the quality of light in your home or work environment.
 Do not use them for clinical therapeutic purposes.

 Full spectrum fluorescent lighting is available to fit into just about any light fixture, giving the appearance of natural light throughout a space.

 Natural spectrum light fixtures are not effective for therapeutic treatment.
 However, the lights can offer a quality of life improvement for those who are dissatisfied with the atmosphere and lighting of their indoor environments.

 Natural spectrum light bulbs can be low cost, since they will generally fit into your existing light fixtures.
 Additionally, fluorescent lights offer energy efficiency benefits.